 - Prepare the planting bed by mixing shovelfuls of acid peat into the soil before planting.

-- You can make a special bed for cranberries; set an old bathtub or animal watering trough in the ground or line a sunken bed with ceramic tile then fill with acidic potting mix.
+- You can make a special bed for cranberries; set an old bathtub or animal watering trough in the ground, line a sunken bed with ceramic tile, then fill it with acidic potting mix.

 - Dig a hole half again as deep as the root ball and twice as wide; moisten the hole before planting.

 - Plant cranberries so that the soil mark of the nursery pot is level with the soil of the new planting hole.

 - Plant cranberry cuttings on 12- to 18-inch centers.
 Dig a hole a little larger than the rootball and mix a little bone meal into the soil before setting the young plant in place.

 - Backfill the hole with half native soil and half aged compost or commercial organic planting mix.
 Firm in the soil to be sure no air pockets remain around the roots.